Common trigger

 LeapOCR

 LeapOCR is easier for software engineers to trial, wire into an app, and expand across document types.
-The team spends more time testing output quality and less time adapting to a larger enterprise platform model.
+Official SDKs for JavaScript, Python, Go, and PHP, plus a 3-day trial with 100 credits, let teams validate output quality quickly without a procurement cycle.

 ABBYY